wp-plugins/enhanced-category-pages/readme.txt

 = What happens if I edit the category fields? =

-*Enhanced Category* post (ECP) is synchronized in both directions with it's corresponding category i.e. category name - ECP title, category slug - ECP slug, category description - ECP excerpt.
+*Enhanced Category* Post (ECP) is synchronized in both directions with it's corresponding category i.e. category name - ECP title, category slug - ECP slug, category description - ECP excerpt.

 = What happens with *Enhanced Category* posts when the plugin is uninstalled? =